physiopy/phys2bids/docs/contributorfile.rst

 Main reviewer
 ~~~~~~~~~~~~~
 At ``physiopy`` we use the "Assignees" section of a PR to mark the **main reviewer** for that PR.
-The main reviewer is the main responsible **for the quality of the repository and its next version release**, as well as **for the behaviour of the other reviewers**.
+The main reviewer is the primary person responsible **for the quality of the repository and its next version release**, as well as **for the behaviour of the other reviewers**.
 The main reviewer:

 - Takes care of the reviewing process of the PR, in particular:
     - Invites the reviewers to finish their review in a relatively short time.
-    - Checks that this document was respected in all its part, especially the part about `Pull Requests <#pr>`_.
+    - Checks that all elements of this document were respected, especially the part about `Pull Requests <#pr>`_.
     - Invites other Reviewers to respect this document, especially the part about `reviews <#reviewing>`_, helps them in doing so, and checks that they do.
     - If a Reviewer keeps not respecting this document, flags them to the project manager.
 - Decides what to do in case of a coverage decrease (in *codecov/patch*).